linusruth/transferometer/README.md

 ## Usage
 To be determined.
 (Transferometer is a work in progress.)

+## Background
+After using [wrtbwmon](https://github.com/pyrovski/wrtbwmon) for a while, I found that there were certain aspects of it that I wanted to improve.
+However, its complexity was such that I had a hard time doing so.
+I spent many hours dissecting it and reading various manual pages in order to fully grasp how it operated.

+Transferometer was developed as a more comprehensible alternative to wrtbwmon.
+It operates in the same general way as wrtbwmon, leveraging the iptables "mangle" table to track packets.
+However, it has two significant implementation differences:
+1. It is written entirely in Lua, the preferred language of the OpenWrt community.
+2. It uses an event driven model for updating the list of hosts to monitor.

+Eventually I hope to distribute it as an OpenWrt package, and integrate it into LuCI.

 ## Internal Processes
 When Dnsmasq monitors a change in the ARP table, it calls Transferometer with parameters indicating the substance of the change: